 What Happens to your Body and Brain When you go Vegan

-Following a vegan bodybuilding diet plan involves eating plant-based food that will help you get all the necessary nutrients required for your growth.
+Following a vegan bodybuilding diet plan eating a plant based diet for brain health that will help you get all the necessary nutrients required for your growth.
 It is not just about choosing to be vegan but also about being deliberate with what you eat to ensure you are not lacking any vital nutrients.

 If you’re looking to improve your health, a vegan diet might just be your best bet to unlocking a healthier you.

 While there is a common misconception that not eating meat can affect your IQ, the vegan diet might just be one of the best ways to boost your brain cells.
 The best diets for brain health are rich in antioxidants, polyphenols, phytochemicals, and unsaturated fatty acids, all of which help improve the growth, connection, and survival of brain cells.